WeiXunElements/things-tristate-radio/README.md

 # things-tristate-radio

-## yes혹은 no 데이터 선택하여 value값을 전달해준다.
+## Select yes or no data to pass the value.

 ## Example: